facebook/react-native/CONTRIBUTING.md

 Browsing through these repositories should provide some insight into how the React Native open source project is managed.

-## Handling Issues
+## GitHub Issues

 We use GitHub issues to track bugs exclusively.
-You can report an issue by filing a [Bug Report](https://github.com/facebook/react-native/issues/new/choose).
-Watch this space for more details on how to get involved and triage issues.
+We have documented our issue handling processes in the [Issues wiki](https://github.com/facebook/react-native/wiki/Issues).

 ### Security Bugs